How To Use AI To Become a Better Writer

 - Create AI-generated draft content for entire marketing campaigns, from blog content to Facebook ads

 The decision is a little easier if you have a talent account on Upwork.
-By signing up for Freelancer Plus, you'll get access to Upwork Chat Pro, powered by Uma, Upwork's mindful AI with GPT-4.
+By signing up for Freelancer Plus, you'll get access to Upwork Chat Pro, powered by Uma, Upwork's mindful AI with GPT-4o.
 You can use Upwork Chat Pro to help you:

-- Help you write great proposals
+- Write great proposals

 - Streamline routine processes that are part of your writing projects